yass2601/Dolby-Atmos-Razer-Phone-2-Magisk-Module/README.md

 - If Dolby force close, just reinstall again.
 - Make sure manifest.xml is patched correctly.
 - Use Audio Compatibility Patch if you encounter processing problem.
+- If you have some issues, like ringtones, alarm tones doesn't work, or calls opposite person doesn't hear, [do this fix.](https://t.me/audioryukimods/543)

 ## Attention!
 - Reporting without sending full logcats and Magisk install logs is ignored! https://play.google.com/store/apps/details?id=com.dp.logcatapp

 ## Credits
 - Apks base from @guitardedhero